Newsletter Subscribe

 Add the shrimps to the pot and mix well.
 Cook the shrimps until they turn from translucent to white.
 This should take 2 to 4 minutes over medium-low heat.
 In the meantime, slice a small to medium-sized lime for the gochujang pasta.

-Allow the gochujang pasta to cool down to room temperature.
-Store the gochujang pasta in an airtight container in the fridge.
-This dish can last up to three days in the refrigerator and up to two months in the freezer.
-You can reheat the pasta on the stovetop or in the microwave.
-Place the gochujang pasta in a pan over medium heat.
-Add half a teaspoon of olive oil or one tablespoon of water to rehydrate the sauce.
+Allow the gochujang pasta to cool, then store it in an airtight container in the fridge for up to 3 days or in the freezer for up to 2 months.
+Reheat on the stovetop or in the microwave, adding half a teaspoon of olive oil or one tablespoon of water to rehydrate the sauce.